 - Changes in urine color to red or brown

-What to Do if the Tick Head is Still Attached to Your Dog
+What to Do if the Tick Head Is Still Attached to Your Dog

 Sometimes the tick's head will detach from its body and stay latched onto your dog.
 You'll need to try to remove it.
 The head will be tiny, so this is where very fine-point tweezers can help.
 Grab the head, as close to your dog's skin as possible, and pull straight up.
 If this doesn't do the trick, reach out to your veterinarian.

-Why Tick Removal is So Important
+Why Tick Removal Is So Important

 Ticks carry organisms that can cause serious illness (and even death) in dogs.